parcel-bundler/website/src/recipes/rsc.md

 {% endsamplefile %}
 {% endsample %}

-The `@parcel/rsc` library used above is a small wrapper around some lower level React APIs that render your app to HTML.
+The `@parcel/rsc` library used above is a small wrapper around lower-level React APIs that render your app to HTML.

 ### Server entries

 Now we need to implement the `Page` component rendered above.
 This is a React [server component](https://react.dev/reference/rsc/server-components).
 It _only_ runs on the server (not in the browser), and has full access to server resources like the file system or a database.

-`"use server-entry"` is a Parcel-specific directive that marks a server component as an entry point of a page, creating a code splitting boundary.
+`"use server-entry"` is a Parcel-specific directive that marks a server component as the entry point of a page, creating a code splitting boundary.
 Any dependencies referenced by this page will be optimially bundled together, including client components, CSS, etc. Shared dependencies between pages, such as common libraries, will be automatically placed in a [shared bundle](/features/code-splitting/#shared-bundles).

 {% sample %}
 {% samplefile "src/Page.js" %}